bikeonastick/hello_maker/README.md

    }
    ```

    Not fully functional, yet, but it will create child nodes.
+To point out what
+   we're doing here, look at the first line of the function, I am calling a
+   function called `split` on the nameVals argument.
+What that does, when fed
+   with an argument, is to break a string on whatever the character is in the
+   argument.
+In this case, it will split any string on commas.
+The returning
+   value from that is an array of values.

+   You should do some research on [JavaScript arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
+I will use a for loop to
+   walk through each element of the array until we reach the end of the array.

+   While you're at it, you should look at [JavaScript for loops](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for)

 1. Let's test that it will not create multiple nodes when we pass in one name
    and will not mistake names with spaces as two names.